CealusVox/ritoskin/README.md

-# RitoSkin - a way of custom skin hack for League of Legends
+# RitoSkin - A Tool for Custom Skins in League of Legends
-- At this point, the source code is not available, only the compiled version of the project.
+- Some of the source code is now available in the `dev` folder.
-- Release version will contain all files necessary for the project to work;
+- The release version will include all necessary files for the project to function correctly.
-- If you are cloning the repo, make sure you add `bin` folder into `resources`;
+- If you're cloning the repository, please ensure that you add the `bin` folder to the `resources` directory.

 ## Table of Contents
 - [Preface](#preface)